Steamed sea bream with lemon and rosemary

 Ingredients (For 2 servings)

-- 1 whole sea bream about 400 g gutted and descaled open in half
+• 1 whole sea bream of about 400 g gutted and descaled open in half

 Preparation

-- Clean and dry the sea bream well.
-Salt it with a few turns of the Guérande “Le Paludier” coarse salt grinder.
-Introduce inside the sea bream, a couple of lemon slices and a couple of branches of fresh rosemary.
+1. Clean and dry the bream well.
+Salt it with a few turns of the Guérande “Le Paludier” coarse salt mill.
+Introduce inside the sea bream, a couple of lemon slices and a couple of sprigs of fresh rosemary.
 Booking

-- Pour water into the WMF Vitalis pot , and add a few pink pepper berries, a sprig of rosemary and a couple of lemon slices.
+2. Pour water into the WMF Vitalis pot , and add some pink pepper berries, a sprig of rosemary and a couple of lemon wedges.
 Then place the basket varnished with a little oil.

-- Place the clean asparagus and chard stalks cut to a size similar to the asparagus next to it.
+4. Next to it, place the clean green beans and the chard stalks cut into a size similar to the green beans.

-- Place the lid with the probe-thermometer and put on the fire.
-When the thermometer reads 90-100ºC, count 12 minutes.
-Check after 6 minutes if your pot keeps the bottom with water.
+5. Place the lid with the probe-thermometer and put on the fire.
+When the thermometer marks 90-100ºC, count 12 minutes.
+Check after 6 minutes if your pot holds the bottom with water.
 If not, add enough to maintain the level.

-- After that time the fish will be cooked.
+6. After that time the fish will be cooked.
 Remove the lid and carefully, because it will be very hot, take out the basket.
-Separate the loins and discard the spine and head.
-Serve the loins with the vegetables accompanied by quinoa and a splash of extra virgin olive oil.
-Decorate with a slice of lemon and a sprig of rosemary.
+Separate the spines and discard the spine and head.
+Serve the loins with the vegetables accompanied by quinoa and a drizzle of extra virgin olive oil.
+Garnish with a slice of lemon and a sprig of rosemary.

 Your portion of sea bream will be the juiciest you've ever eaten thanks to steam cooking.